dinomatic/docs.dinomatic.com/source/docs/kemoku/registration.md

 On the same plugin setup page you can set up your reviews pages slug.
 Enter the the slug you need and click save to set it.

-At this point you’re all set up to start using the plugin.
+At this point you're all set up to start using the plugin.

 ---